THE STORY SO FAR

-Whilst studying for her degree she began her career in children’s residential, working for a health care recruitment agency part time, with in this time she gained experiences working in various different setting’s supporting children and young people form complex back grounds including residential home’s, crisis intervention centre’s, schools and semi-independent homes.
+Whilst studying for her degree she began her career in children’s residential, working for a healthcare recruitment agency part time, with in this time she gained experience working in various different settings supporting children and young people form complex back grounds including residential home’s, crisis intervention centres, schools and semi-independent homes.

 In 2014 she joined Exceptional Care as a children’s residential support worker and was quickly promoted to the home’s senior.
 In 2017 she was promoted to deputy manager where she studied for her Diploma level 5 Leadership and management.
 Since completing her Level 5 along with following her career development plan implemented by Exceptional Care’s upper management, she has gained the skills to identify and manage children and young people’s needs and risk’s, communication with young people, their family and professional’s involved in their care, ensuring and promoting good practice within the home and throughout the service and good knowledge of Ofsted Framework for Children’s Homes to ensure quality care is delivered.

 Her current role is Referrals manager, part of her role is the assessment and co-ordination of placements within our children’s residential homes.
 It is extremely important to Jamie and Exceptional Care to ensure each individual young person who comes in to our care is placed in an environment where they feel safe and secure as this will provide them with the opportunity to develop positive healthy relationships, make changes in their life and achieve outcomes and prepare them for independent living and transition into adulthood.
 She is very dedicated to her role and understands the importance of ensuring that we are the right placement for each young person and only offer placements to young people who are compatible with our homes location, current young people living in the home and that we believe we can meet the young person’s needs and manage their risks